Gospel Oak: Topography

 One of ‘London’s lost rivers’ the River Fleet flows hidden under Gospel Oak, following the line of Fleet Road, and crossing under Southampton Road, Kingsford Road and continuing along the line of Malden Road to eventually meet the Thames.

 Local politics

 The majority of Gospel Oak forms a ward, called Gospel Oak, on Camden London Borough Council.
 It was represented by future MP Tessa Jowell (Labour) from 1974 to 1986, businessman John Mills (Labour) from 1990 to 2006, Camden Council Leader Raj Chada (Labour) from 2002 to 2006 and future MP Chris Philp (Conservative) from 2006 to 2010.
 The southern part of Gospel Oak is included in the Haverstock ward (which also includes areas to the south of Queen's Crescent and south-west to Belsize Park).

-For parliamentary purposes, Gospel Oak is part of the wider Holborn and St Pancras constituency currently held by the Prime Minister, Labour's Sir Keir Starmer.
+For parliamentary purposes, Gospel Oak is part of the wider Holborn and St Pancras constituency currently held by Labour's Sir Keir Starmer.